lawrennd/old_talks/_ml/includes/ml-decomposition-challenge.md

 2. The *models*.
 }

 \notes{Machine learning is not magical pixie dust, we cannot simply automate all decisions through data.
 We are constrained by our data (see below) and the models we use.[^tribal]  Machine learning models are relatively simple function mappings that include characteristics such as smoothness.
-With some famous exceptions, e.g. speech and image data, inputs are constrained in the form of vectors and the model consists of a mathematically well behaved function.
+With some famous exceptions, e.g. speech and image data, inputs are constrained in the form of vectors and the model consists of a mathematically well-behaved function.
 This means that some careful thought has to be put in to the right sub-process to automate with machine learning.
 This is the challenge of *decomposition* of the machine learning system.

 [^tribal]: We can also become constrained by our tribal thinking, just as each of the other groups can.
 }